-The Financial Accounting Standards Board (FASB) could have congressional lobbyists nipping at its heels over a “book minimum tax” rule in the newly enacted Inflation Reduction Act of 2022 (IRA). […]
+The Financial Accounting Standards Board (FASB) could have congressional lobbyists nipping at its heels over a “book minimum tax” rule in the newly enacted Inflation Reduction Act of 2022 (IRA).
+This would be the first corporate alternative minimum tax based on financial statement book income since the 1980s.
+And many in the accounting profession are […]

 Category: GAAP